Sugar (musical): Synopsis

 Two unemployed musicians, bass player Jerry and saxophone player Joe, witness the St. Valentine's Day Massacre in Chicago.
 In order to escape gangster Spats Palazzo and his henchmen, they dress as women and join Sweet Sue and Her Society Syncopaters, an all-female band about to leave town for an engagement at a Miami Beach hotel.

 Complications arise when Joe, now known as Josephine, falls in love with beautiful band singer Sugar Kane, who has a slight drinking problem that tends to interfere with her ability to choose a romantic partner wisely.
 More than anything, Sugar wants to marry a millionaire, prompting Joe to disguise himself as the man of her dreams.

 Meanwhile, wealthy and elderly Osgood Fielding Jr. is pursuing Daphne, unaware she really is Jerry in drag.
 As much as he knows he needs to reveal his true gender to his over-amorous paramour, Jerry is beginning to enjoy all the expensive gifts bestowed upon him on a regular basis.

 Total chaos erupts when Spats and his gang descend upon the hotel and realize who Josephine and Daphne really are.

 History

 Produced by David Merrick and directed and choreographed by Gower Champion, Sugar opened on Broadway at the Majestic Theatre on April 9, 1972 after 14 previews and closed on June 23, 1973 after 505 performances.
 Scenic design was by Robin Wagner, costume design by Alvin Colt, and lighting design by Martin Aronstein.
 Elaine Joyce was replaced by Pamela Blair later in the run.

+The original Broadway cast recording was released on LP by United Artists Records in 1972 (catalog no. UAS-9905), orchestrated by Philip J. Lang.
+It was reissued on CD by Rykodisc in 1999 and later went out of print.
+In 2010, Kritzerland issued a limited two-CD edition of 1,000 copies pairing a remaster of the original album mix with a new alternate mix created from the surviving sixteen-track session tapes, after the label determined the Rykodisc CD had reproduced the original mix's heavy reverb rather than presenting the cleaner source recordings.

 A west coast tour followed in the fall of 1974, with performances in Los Angeles and San Francisco.
 Ritchard was to have performed the part of Osgood, but he fell ill shortly before the opening and was replaced by Gale Gordon.